Duben Holistic Chiropractic Center

-- Clean our common area surfaces; front desk, door knobs, etc.
+- Cleaned common area surfaces; front desk, door knobs, etc.

-- Our staff and doctors do not work when sick or contagious.
+- Stayed home when sick so our staff and doctors do not work when sick or contagious.

 Our office will stay open as long as we consider it a “safe zone” for our patients.
 We ask that you do the same but please keep your appointments as long as you are symptom free.

-For social distancing at your appointments you may choose to sit outside instead of the reception area and one of the staff will call you in right as your Dr. is available.
+For social distancing at your appointments, you may choose to sit outside instead of the reception area.
+One of the staff members will call you in right as your Dr. is available.

-Lastly, we typically encourage our patients to come into the office when sick as we can provide support.
-However, for now, for the comfort of other patients, we ask that you please reschedule your appointment for a couple of weeks (appointments are filling fast.)
-Stay home if you are not feeling well or have someone at home who is ill.
+Lastly, we typically encourage our patients to come into the office when sick, so we can provide support.
+However, we now need to shift the routine to make the comfort of patients and their health a priority.
+We ask that you stay home if you are not feeling well or have someone at home who is ill.
+Then, please reschedule your appointment for a couple of weeks later (keep in mind that appointments are filling fast).

 Wash, wash, wash your hands.
 Did you know soap and water are more effective than hand sanitizer (and apparently easier to find right now)?
 To really get rid of any germs, wash for at least 20 seconds – which just happens to be how long it takes to hum Row-Row-Row Your Boat three times.

 Be sneeze- and cough-courteous.
-Coughing or sneezing into the inner crook of your arm catches the droplets that would otherwise end up in the air or on the surfaces around you.
+Coughing or sneezing into the inner crook of your arm catches the droplets that would otherwise end up in the air or on the surrounding surfaces.
 The COVID-19 virus is transmitted through droplets, not through breathing, so this is important.

 Don’t touch your face!
 The easiest way to get sick (with any kind of virus) is to introduce germs from your hands to mucus membranes – like your eyes, nose and mouth.